trvv/esh/README.md

 </details>

 # Appendix
 ## To do
 - [ ] Extend [push](#push) and [pop](#pop) for managing environment options
+  - How would this work?
 - [ ] Implement [mask](#mask)
+- [ ] Add unsafe function variants for better performance (!)
+  - Oftentimes a given function might perform checks that another function it calls internally will then do again
+  - To reduce overhead we can instead use variants of those functions that do not perform the checks when we're absolutely certain nothing will break
+- [ ] Add a githook to automatically regenerate [README.md](#) at pre-commit
+- [ ] Implement bidirectional lists need [queue](queue) and [pull](pull)
+  - Technically this will require introducing a secondary stack pointer that grows "down"
+  - List length calculations would require a simple addition of the two pointers instead of simply referencing the current stack pointer